Brent Jones: Personal life

 Brent and Dana Jones met while attending Santa Clara University and were married in 1987.
 They have two daughters, Rachel and Courtney, who are both former NCAA Division I student athletes and played soccer.
 Rachel played for the Cal Poly Mustangs and Courtney played at the University of North Carolina at Chapel Hill, helping the Tar Heels win two consecutive NCAA Championships in her freshman and second years in 2008 and 2009.
 Courtney was drafted sixth overall by the Boston Breakers in the 2013 NWSL Supplemental Draft.
 She played professional soccer as a forward and defender for the new Breakers and FC Kansas City in the NWSL.

 Broadcasting career

 Shortly after his playing career ended, Jones became an analyst for The NFL Today.
 Jones worked for the NFL on CBS from 1998 to 2005.
-Jones decided to leave CBS Sports during the 2005 NFL season to focus on his business in California, Northgate Capital, which he founded with former teammates Mark Harris and Tommy Vardell.
+Jones decided to leave CBS Sports during the 2005 NFL season to spend more time with family, and to focus on his business in California, Northgate Capital, which he founded with former teammates Mark Harris and Tommy Vardell.